 The ten-week program begins after Memorial Day and runs through the first week of August.
 A potential intern must be currently enrolled in an accredited law school and a U.S. citizen, and will be required to submit to and successfully pass a criminal and financial background check.
 Although not required, it is helpful to have taken classes in Evidence and Criminal Procedure prior to application.

 The position is unpaid; potential interns are encourage to contact their schools about any stipend program that may be available to compensate students who accept government service positions.

 We will be accepting applications only via e-mail up to January 5.
-We anticipate conducting interviews during December and making a selection of the eight-member class by February 1, if not before.
+We anticipate conducting interviews late December to early January and making a selection of the eight-member class by February 1, if not before.
 Individuals are encouraged to interview in person over the holiday season.